-2. Weight on the price stability in Japan
+B. The Weight on the Price Stability in Japan

-In Japan, there is a tendency toward "synchronized price setting" whereby firms revise their prices simultaneously at specific times of the year, typically in April and October.24 So the actual welfare losses due to the relative price dispersion cannot be large to the extent posited by Taylor (1980).
+In Japan, there is a tendency toward "synchronized price setting" whereby firms revise their prices simultaneously at specific times of year, typically in April and October.
+So the actual welfare losses due to the relative price dispersion cannot be large to the extent posited by Taylor [1980].
 For this reason, $\chi > 1$ may be a good approximation of social welfare in Japan.

-Regarding the welfare cost of the inflation volatility, it is also necessary to consider the fact that the CPI inflation rate remained in a range between 0 percent and 2 percent from the 1980s through the early 1990s, excluding the brief period 1990-91.
-According to the "Quarterly Economic Outlook," the BOJ judged that prices were stable when the CPI inflation rate remained within that range (Table 1 and Figure 6).
+Regarding the welfare cost of the inflation volatility, it is also necessary to consider the fact that the CPI inflation rate remained in a range between 0% and 2% from the 1980s through the early 1990s, excluding the brief period 1990-1991.
+According to the Quarterly Economic Outlook, the BOJ judged that price was stable when the CPI inflation rate remained within that range (Chart 6 and Chart 7).
+In other words, we may interpret that at that time the BOJ placed a large weight on the output gap stabilization in its policy conduct as long as the CPI inflation rate remained in a range between 0% and 2%.
+This interpretation may also support the view that the BOJ conducted monetary policy based on the loss function of $\chi > 1$ .